mobxjs/mobx/docs/refguide/action.md

 `action` also provides useful debugging information in combination with the devtools.

+By passing in `name` you can control the name of the action, otherwise it is derived from the function or method that is wrapped.

 [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) of [computed properties are automatically actions](computed.md).

 ## When are functions and methods not actions?